thibaudclement/cs269i/docs/lecture-4.md

 Both types of equilibria rely on a correlating device to send each player a secret recommended action ("signal") from a publicly-known correlated distribution.
 However:

 - In the **correlated equilibrium:** Players choose to follow the recommended action _after_ seeing it.
-- In the **coarse correlated equilibrium:** Players want to follow their average recommended action, byt may not like some recommendations.
+- In the **coarse correlated equilibrium:** Players want to follow their average recommended action, but may not like some recommendations.

-**Question: How do we know which algorithm and the equilibrium are appropriate?**
+**Question: How do we know which algorithm and equilibrium are appropriate?**

 One way to think about it is to remember that agents are going to do what is good for them.
-If you think players are going to use the simplest algorithm, it is probably external regret minimizing, they will like end up at the coarse correlated equilibrium.
+If you think players are going to use the simplest algorithm, it is probably external-regret minimizing, so they will likely end up at the coarse correlated equilibrium.
 If you expect them to use a more sophisticated swap-regret algorithm (which has other game theory advantages), you expect them to end up at the correlated algorithm.

 **Bad News:**